 Take time each day to reflect on your day!
 Go back over your first thought of the day.
 What did you learn?
 Who did you serve?
 Study your own life in every day.
 Reflect on all the knowledge you gained today and invest that knowledge in tomorrow.
 Learn from your days, your weeks, your months, the past year and the past decade.
 Keep a journal.
 It’s the best tool I know of to help me reflect on my day.
 Solitude works wonders too.

 Take deliberate action!
 Strike when the opportunity is hot.
 Don’t allow the law of diminished intent rob you of your bigger, better future.
 Start with what you have and from where you stand.
 There is no shortage of supply!
 Labor well in the garden of your life and always be planting seeds.

 Sharing is an act of expansion.
 You can’t expand your capacity to be more unless you share more.
 Pass it along.
 Pay it forward.
 Share the love!
 Sharing makes you bigger, and when you are bigger, more will come to you.
 Elevate everyone you come into contact with.
 Leave everything you touch in an improved condition.

-I"ve never stopped learning these abilities.
 I know from my own experience, when you discipline yourself to mastery of these Five Abilities, you’ll also develop the art of sacrifice–which is to say you will appreciate the creative powers released by forsaking all other options to pursue what truly matters to you in business and in life.
 Every achievement comes down to sacrifice (deciding what you want) and discipline (making it happen).
 Developing these Five Abilities will ensure your sacrifice and discipline will be well rewarded through your life well lived.